 D. an air pump or pumps adequate to inflate boats after repairs,

 E. a washable, leak-proof, reusable toilet system that allows for the carry-out and disposal of solid human body waste in a responsible and lawful manner; the system must be adequate for the size of the group and length of the trip.
 If a Wag Bag system is used it must be in a hard-sided, clamped or screw top container - not a dry bag.
 Leaving solid human body waste on public land or dumping it into vault toilets or trash receptacles at BLM facilities is prohibited.

 F. all fires must be contained in a fire pan.
-Trips between October 1st and March 31st must carry a fire pan or stove, as an emergency heat source.
-Fire pans must be: metal and at least 12 inches wide with at least a 1.5 inch lip around its outer edge.
-Fire blankets under fire pans are highly recommended to facilitate total ash removal.
+All overnight trips must carry a fire pan that is at least 12 inches in diameter with a 1.5 inch lip around its outer edge.
+Fire blankets under fire pans and a container for ashes are highly recommended.

 G. properly-sized (whitewater type I, III, or V) life jackets in serviceable condition for each member of the group.
 A life jacket is non-serviceable if it is of an improper size, missing legible US Coast Guard approval information, is an improper type for the activity, an after-market alteration has been made, or if the life jacket is ripped, torn, or missing straps or buckles.
 Ski vests are not appropriate.
 Carrying a spare life jacket is not required.

 4. At the launch, each raft, dory, or canoe must have: